-Colorado Custody, Parenting-Time, and “Parental Responsibility” Lawyer
+Colorado Springs Custody, Parenting Time, and “Parental Responsibility” Lawyer

 One of the most difficult aspects of a divorce or separation is usually custody and parenting-time arrangements.
 I help my clients understand how Colorado law addresses custody and parenting-time issues, develop with them strategies for seeking their desired goals, and work through negotiation, mediation, and (when needed) trial in order to achieve those goals.